 Finally, sign the form.

-Step 2: Email the completed PMRF to [email protected] with an attached scanned copy of your valid ID and other required documents.
+Step 2: Email the completed PMRF to [email protected] with a scanned copy of your valid ID and other required documents.
 Use the subject format Register<space>Full Name <space>City/Province, Region

 You will receive your Philhealth Identification Number at the email address you provided in your PMRF.